beebmx/kirby-pay/docs/guide/snippets.md

 };
 ```

-The result will be something like this:
+The result will be the Oxxo payment order.
+It contains the amount to be paid, the reference and the instructions to make the payment.
+Looks like this:

 <img class="oxxo-pay" :src="$withBase('/images/oxxo-pay.png')" alt="Oxxo Pay">